Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

  ('hate', 0.38067206740379333),
  ('save', 0.37218549847602844)]
  ```
-A mix of positive and negative terms here is not surprising considering how complicated love is... :heart:
+A mix of positive and negative terms here is not surprising considering how complicated love is...

-Next up was the word _'Myself'_ since it appeared next to love and was fairly frequent:
+Next up was the word _Myself_ since it appeared next to love and was fairly frequent:

 ### _Most Similar to:_ __Myself__